 TESOL Drama offers exclusive dramatic training workshops for teachers and artists all over the world facilitated by performing art scholars, professionals, and practitioners.
 We are a NYC based art education institution and conduct creative professional development workshops in New York, Los Angeles, Paris, and Florence.
 No art or teaching experience required, just a passion for art and drama!

-Dr. Marisol Santana (maiden name Tirelli) has designed curriculum using the most innovative arts education and communication methodologies for grades K-12 and at the college level for the last nine years.
+Dr. Marisol Santana (maiden name Tirelli), founder of TESOL Drama, has designed curriculum using the most innovative arts education and communication methodologies for grades K-12 and at the college level for the last nine years.
 In 2010, she founded TESOL Drama which has provided professional development workshops for English teachers in New York City; Los Angeles; Paris, France; and Florence, Italy.
 In conjunction to the workshops, she also created the TESOL International Film and Art Exhibit which has produced multimedia art shows in New York City and in a Montmartre, Paris gallery.
 My experience has also included coaching senior executives and professionals from China, Korea, Saudi Arabia, Syria, India, Russia, Iran, Europe, South America, and more to successfully achieve high level communication skills and cultural assimilation, and has facilitated employee development training for the Estée Lauder Companies, NYC corporate headquarters.
 She also developed a 12 week online for executive American English conversation and American cultural understanding.

 She has performed in various venues in Los Angeles and New York City over the past twenty years.
 Marisol is a graduate of Pepperdine University, with a BA degree in Theatre Arts/Acting, where she also studied opera with the Mozartum, in Florence, Italy.
 She is a graduate of NYU with a Masters degree in Educational Theatre, and has a doctorate in Art and Art Education from Columbia University, Teachers College.
 In 2011, her play Fashion the Musical won Best Overall Musical for the West Village Musical Theatre Festival.
 Marisol is the founder of TESOL Drama and continues to perform, teach, and create in global venues, transcending cultures though the universal expressions of art.
 She is currently on the faculty as a Professor of English in the ESL Department at New Jersey City University where she teaches English composition and courses in critical thinking, speaking, and writing for undergraduates.